The East Is Red (1965 film): Film adaptation

 Not long after its premiere, Zhou Enlai proposed a film adaptation of the production.
 In December 1965, Zhou invited the film artists of the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC), as well as members of the director group of The East is Red, to the Great Hall of the People to hold a symposium on film shooting.

 At this symposium, it was confirmed that the film would be a national-level production under close political supervision.
 Zhou oversaw choreography, costumes, and set design, while Jiang Qing personally reviewed every visual element, mandating that "costumes and props and each detail of the film were to be examined" under her direction.
 At the same meeting, Jiang Qing expressed her concern: "I am very worried about turning this large-scale music and dance epic into a film because The East is Red is not cohesive and coherent enough, the artistic effect is flat, and the revolutionary optimism is not prominent enough."

 Despite these concerns, production proceeded and three movie companies came together to film it: Wang Ping, co-director Li Enjie, and August First Film Studio.
 Principal cinematography finished on September 18, 1965.
 The film was released on National Day of 1965.
-The original play's six main sections depicting the history of the Communist Party remained, while some scenes were cut.
+The original play's six main sections depicting the history of the CCP remained, while some scenes were cut.
 The film was released on October 2, 1965.
+The 1965 film adaptation of the original stage production expanded the reach by turning the original stage production at the great hall into a cinematic film medium.
+It allowed people who were unable to attend the live performance to witness the show again.
+Scholar Xiaomei argues that the film version allowed to reach a much wider audience the than the theatrical performance in 1964.